jruns/wp-disable-ai/README.txt

 == Changelog ==

 = 0.5.0 =
-* New: Disable WordPress Core AI features and the Abilities API.
+* New: Add support for disabling WordPress Core AI features and the Abilities API.
 * New: Remove AIOSEO's AI admin menu items.
 * New: Remove AIOSEO's AI-related Block editor options and buttons.